mosaicml/streaming/docs/source/distributed_training/performance_tuning.md

 # Performance Tuning

 Getting the best performance from your training jobs is of utmost importance -- GPUs are expensive!
 Streaming's default parameters give great performance out-of-the-box for most model configurations.
-Performance with Streaming covers three main areas:
+Performance with Streaming mainly deals with downloading and storing shards optimally.
-- Downloading shards
-- Storing shards
-- Training loss convergence

 Great performance with Streaming means that dataloading is never a bottleneck during model training.
 Streaming also provides the [Streaming Simulator tool](#streaming-simulator) to help with performance optimization.
 Let's dive in!